manassaloi/manassaloi.github.io/_posts/2020-05-28-all-my-meetings.markdown

 - Half yearly OKR Review

 Terminology
-- PDG = Product Dev Group = In the context of this post it means the Transport PDG
+- PDG = Product Dev Group = In the context of this post it means the Transport PDG.
-- Stream = A smaller group inside the PDG which looks after a specific area; Currently it is Growth and Key Initiatives for me where I lead 3 PMs
+- Stream = A smaller group inside the PDG which looks after a specific area; Currently it is Growth and Key Initiatives for me where I lead 3 PMs.
-- Sub stream = Smaller pods inside a bigger stream with its own PM and TL which looks after a specific area inside the stream
+- Sub stream = Smaller pods inside a bigger stream with its own PM and TL which looks after a specific area inside the stream.
-- Links to format/ doc templates for most of these meeting here: [Project Apollo](https://manassaloi.com/2020/03/23/running-product-team.html)
+- Links to format/ doc templates for most of these meeting here: [Project Apollo.](https://manassaloi.com/2020/03/23/running-product-team.html)
-- You can find meaning of some of the words you might not be familiar with here: [Project Apollo](https://manassaloi.com/2020/03/23/running-product-team.html)
+- You can find meaning of some of the words you might not be familiar with here: [Project Apollo.](https://manassaloi.com/2020/03/23/running-product-team.html)

 Note:
-- 1-1 with my own manager and my reports are sacred; rest 1-1s depends on whether there is an agenda for the week
+- 1-1 with my own manager and my reports are sacred; rest 1-1s depends on whether there is an agenda for the week.
-- My long term goal is to spend around 1 day worth of time/week/ direct report
+- My long term goal is to spend around 1 day worth of time/week/ direct report.
 - These meetings are only the regular process meetings I attend.
-There are far more meetings which I organise/attend, but those are to tackle specific problems, and don't occupy a regular slot in my calendar
+There are far more meetings which I organise/attend, but those are to tackle specific problems, and don't occupy a regular slot in my calendar.
-- IC PMs lead one of more sub streams in a PDG org but does not have direct PM reports
+- IC PMs lead one of more sub streams in a PDG org but does not have direct PM reports.
+- Sometimes for special projects we do have status sync meetings.
+But I make sure I attend only if I can add value.